Connecting Public Health and Public Schools to Support Students

-Infancy and Early Childhood Translational Network
+Infancy and Early Childhood Translational Network: Zero to Thrive

-This is a new initiative, led by Dr. Miller in Public Health and by Dr. Katherine Rosenblum and Dr. Maria Muzik in Psychiatry, that seeks bring together individuals from units across the University of Michigan (Public Health, Psychiatry, Nursing, Social Work, Education, Public Policy, Law School, Pediatrics) who are conducting translational research and/or practice focused on pregnancy, infancy, and/or early childhood.
+Zero to Thrive is a new initiative, led by Dr. Miller in Public Health and by Dr. Katherine Rosenblum and Dr. Maria Muzik in Psychiatry, that seeks bring together individuals from units across the University of Michigan (Public Health, Psychiatry, Nursing, Social Work, Education, Public Policy, Law School, Pediatrics) who are conducting translational research and/or practice focused on pregnancy, infancy, and/or early childhood.
 This is a collaborative project with the goal of focusing efforts of both university and community stakeholders to connect systems of care and enhance positive health outcomes and promote well-being for young children in the State of Michigan who are facing early life stress and adversity (e.g., growing up in poverty; facing trauma).

 Children’s Environmental Health: Community Outreach